StephanieChevalier/stephaniechevalier.github.io/_pages/about.md

 ## Interest in Bioinformatics

-Trained in bioinformatics with internships in different areas of this discipline: the challenge of **data integration**, **NGS analysis**, **structural analysis** for drug design, and finally the one of complex **biological systems analysis and modelling**.
-I then approached related issues from different viewpoints.

 Main skills developped during the doctorate : **discrete dynamical modelling** and **logic programming**.
 I also notably became aware of the opportunities and biases of **single-cell data**.